Package {vasicekfit}

 formula

-a formula of the form response ~ predictors where the response is an observed default/loss rate in (0, 1).
+a formula of the form response ~ predictors where the response is an observed default/loss rate in (0, 1) (or [0, 1] when portfolio_size is supplied).
+The model must include an intercept.

 data